DEVOTIONAL STATUE — Luang Phor Koon Brass Figure

 About Luang Phor Koon

-Revered across Thailand, Luang Phor Koon Parisutto (1923–2015) was one of the most venerated monks of the 20th century.
-Known for his humility, fierce blessings, and signature cigarette, he devoted his life to serving both laypeople and monks.
-His statues are believed to bring protection, prosperity, and good fortune, while reminding their keepers of integrity, merit, and grounded presence.
+Luang Phor Koon Parisuttho (1923–2015) remains one of Thailand’s most beloved monks of the 20th century.
+Known for his humility, fierce blessings, and signature cigarette, he devoted his life to blessing both laypeople and monks.
+His image and amulets are believed to invite prosperity, protection, and good fortune, while reminding their keepers of integrity, merit, and grounded strength.

 Note on Sacred Objects